immcantation/scoper/docs/topics/spectralClones.md

 indicates the level of similarity among junction sequences in a local neighborhood.
 +  If `method` = `"vj"`: clonal relationships are inferred not only based on the junction region homology, but also takes into account the mutation profiles in the V and J segments.
-Mutation counts are determined by comparing the input sequences (in the column specified by `sequence_col`) to the effective germline sequence (IUPAC representation of sequences in the column specified by `germline_col`).
+Mutation counts are determined by comparing the input sequences (in the column specified by `sequence`) to the effective germline sequence (IUPAC representation of sequences in the column specified by `germline`).
 +  Not mandatory, but the influence of SHM hot- and cold-spot biases in the clonal inference process will be noted if a SHM targeting model is provided through argument `targeting_model` (see [createTargetingModel](http://www.rdocumentation.org/packages/shazam/topics/createTargetingModel) for more technical details).